bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

 ---

 C++ std::move does not move and std::forward does not forward.
-This article covers a long list of rules on lvalues, rvalues, references, overloads and templates to be able to explain a few deceivingly simple lines of code using std::move and std::forward.
+This article dives deep into a long list of rules on lvalues, rvalues, references, overloads and templates to be able to explain a few deceivingly simple lines of code using std::move and std::forward.

 ## Motivation

 [N4543][n4543] suggests a solution for when the content of a `std::function` is not copyable.
-But if first starts with the code below.
-It has a `commands` variable that maps strings to functions, and a utility function to insert a new command.
+But if first starts with the code below (and I'm going to ignore the rest of N4543 here).
+It has a `commands` variable that maps strings to functions, and an utility function to insert a new command.

 {% highlight c++ linenos %}
 std::map<std::string, std::function<void()>> commands;